jt00000/jt00000.github.io/_posts/2020-07-06-post_cscml2020_notes.md

 #### Reverse part
 - I dont know why, but we just can't fully decompile this binary.
 So we have to analyze this from dissasembled one.
-- By reading and playing with the code, I found that writing function useing fixed size(0x20)
+- By reading and playing with the code, I found that "write note" function always use fixed size(0x20).
     - line 101624, 101641: These lines show that here is "create note" part.
     - line 101689 ~ 1016a0: calloc("scanf output", 1)
     - line 1016fe ~ 10170a: fgets("titile buffer", 0x20)